Schedule consultation

 for students in grades 8 – 12

-Description: Students choose the genre and the movie they like to watch.
+Description: Students choose the genre and the movie they would like to watch.
 After watching the movie, participants discuss different elements of the movies, such as acting, screenplay, scenography, costume design, known actors, plot development, even cliches, etc. The club is dynamic and tends to involve each student in the conversation.
 Simultaneously they learn how to express personal preferences and explain why they liked or didn’t like something.
 Movies are age appropriate.

-Moderators: Mike and Eve
+Moderators: Mike

-Timing: Mondays at 18 CET and Wednesdays at 13.30 CET
+Timing: Wednesdays at 13:45 CET

 EduWW Music Club